-- Practice stress-reducing activities as yoga, pranayama and meditation to increase your body’s capacity to handle stressful situations.
+Regularly practice stress-reducing activities as yoga, pranayama and meditation.
+This will help to increase your body’s capacity to handle stressful situations.

-- Stress management helps to prevent the onset and reduce the frequency of symptoms.
+Stress management helps to prevent the onset of hot flashes.
+Low stress also reduces the frequency of hot flash symptoms.

 Stress reduction should be done by avoiding all triggers of stress such as last minute deadlines, lack of planning, and taking up too many tasks.

 Better manage your day and health by planning, prioritizing, and defining your limits.